phly/PhlySimplePage/README.md

 other adapters do not), and (b) must support flushing if you wish to clear all page caches at once.

-The module defines two command line actions:
+The module provides a vendor binary, `phly-simple-page` for accomplishing this:

-- `php public/index.php phlysimplepage cache clear all` -- clear all cached pages at once.
+- `./vendor/bin/phly-simple-page clear:cache` will clear all cached pages at
+  once.

-- `php public/index.php phlysimplepage cache clear --page=` clear a single cached page; use the template name you used in the routing configuration as the page value.
+- `./vendor/bin/phly-simple-page clear:cache --page=` clear a single
+  cached page; use the template name you used in the routing configuration as the page value.